-Google Calendar enables Google Tasks integration for some users
+[Update: Official] Google Calendar adds Google Tasks integration

 We first saw this integration between Google Tasks and Calendar late last year.
 The functionality adds a “Tasks” option when you tap the “+” FAB in Calendar.
 You can then create a task like you normally would right inside the Calendar app.
 It works the same way as you can currently create a Goal or Reminder.